smoketurner/serverless-vpc-plugin/README.md

   - serverless-vpc-plugin

 provider:
+  # you do not need to provide the "vpc" section as this plugin will populate it automatically
   vpc:
     securityGroupIds:
+      -  # plugin will add LambdaExecutionSecurityGroup to this list
+    subnetIds:
-      - Ref: LambdaExecutionSecurityGroup # this plugin will create this security group for you
+      -  # plugin will add the "Application" subnets to this list
-    subnetIds: # if specifying zones below, include the same number of subnets here
-      - Ref: AppSubnet1
-      - Ref: AppSubnet2
-      - Ref: AppSubnet3
-      #- Ref: AppSubnet4
-      #- Ref: AppSubnet5
-      #- Ref: AppSubnet6

 custom:
   vpcConfig: